I'm having trouble burning DVDs in RealPlayer. What should I do?

-If you get an "Unsupported media type" error, this means either that the file type isn't supported by RealPlayer, or that the clip is DRM (Digital Rights Management) protected and can't be copied.
-Unsupported file types include .webm and .mkv.
-Additionally, .mov files created with an iPhone or camcorder cannot be burned at this time.
+"Unsupported media type" error: this means either that the file type isn't supported by RealPlayer, or that the clip is DRM (Digital Rights Management) protected and can't be copied.
+Unsupported file types include .webm and .mkv -- you will first need to convert them to .mp4 files.
+Additionally, .mov files created with a camcorder cannot be burned at this time.

 Solution 3: Allow enough time.

 Burning a DVD is a time-consuming process, and can take 20 minutes to an hour even for short files (and as long as 4 hours for a full-length movie).
 The total time will vary depending on the speed of your PC.
 Even if it looks like nothing is happening, the burn may be proceeding normally.
 Before starting the burn, disable your screen saver; then, once burning has started, simply leave your computer alone for an hour or two, and then check back.

 However, if you receive an error message right away, or if after 5-10 minutes there is still no visible progress, please read on for more troubleshooting tips.